2006 Mexico DC-9 drug bust: Drug seizure

 The aircraft departed Simón Bolívar International Airport in Caracas, Venezuela on the afternoon of April 10, 2006.
 Approximately 90 minutes into the flight, it returned to the Caracas airport and refueled before resuming its flight.
 Rather than continue on its reported flight plan, however, the plane made an emergency landing at the Ciudad del Carmen airport, claiming hydraulic problems with the landing gear.
 Mexican army troops were waiting for the plane on its arrival.
 When they boarded the aircraft, they found 5.5 tons of cocaine packed into 128 identical black suitcases.

-According to news reports, the pilot of the DC-9 escaped, but the co-pilot was arrested.
-In addition, the crew of a Mexican registered business jet attempting to make a rendezvous with the DC-9 at the airport was also arrested.
+According to news reports, the pilot of the DC-9, who was in the process of filing a new flight plan and was no longer aboard the plane, escaped, but the co-pilot was arrested.
+In addition, the crew of a Mexican registered business jet that had also landed at the airport was also arrested after acting suspiciously by paying the exit fees for the DC-9.

-In 2007 the DEA claimed the seizure was one of Mexico's largest, referring to it as one of the highlights of a DEA program called "Operation All Inclusive".
+In 2007, the DEA claimed the seizure was one of Mexico's largest, referring to it as one of the highlights of a DEA program called "Operation All Inclusive".